atolab/cdds/docs/GettingStartedGuide/helloquickworld.rst

         // write
     }

-By adding this to the publisher, the Hello Quick World publisher will wait until it detects the subscriber.
-This means that you don't have to start the subscriber before the publisher, like you had to with the :ref:`Hello World <HelloWorld>` example.
+By adding this code to the publisher, the Hello Quick World publisher will wait until it detects the subscriber.
+This means that you don't have to start the subscriber before the publisher, which you had to with the :ref:`Hello World <HelloWorld>` example.

-Adding the same kind of code block to the subscriber let's us get rid of the polling loop.
+Adding the same kind of code block to the subscriber allows the user to get rid of the polling loop.
 Just wait for the :code:`data available` status change on the reader.
 ::

     dds_return_t ret;